Dinacharya: The Ayurvedic Daily Routine That Anchors Everything

 Dinacharya, Ayurveda's daily routine framework, maps the 24-hour clock to body-type-appropriate practices.
 Morning, midday, evening rituals for Vata, Pitta, Kapha.

 Dinacharya means daily routine.
 Ayurveda maps the 24-hour cycle to dosha-relevant practices: when to wake, eat, exercise, rest.
-The 2017 Nobel Prize in circadian biology validates the principle.
+The 2017 Nobel Prize in circadian biology illuminated the same daily-clock principle.
 Build yours by body type.
 Kapha wakes earliest, Vata needs the most rhythm, Pitta needs midday rest.

 What is Dinacharya?